Powered by SchoolDash

 Tripton Road, Harlow CM18 6AA

-Particular strengths include Destinations, Sixth form, Attendance and Environment.
-Relative weaknesses include Representation.
+Particular strengths include Destinations, Attendance, Environment and Admissions.
+Relative weaknesses include Finances and Sixth form.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.